-This provides a rare opportunity to analyse a NIR/MIR spectrum of a precursor of an LRN, and probably for the first time, the MIR region is observed in spectroscopy.
+This provides a rare opportunity to analyse an NIR+MIR spectrum of a precursor of an LRN, and the MIR region is observed in spectroscopy for the first time.
 The source is faint in the bluest bands and shows a red continuum between 0.74 and 1.2 $\mu$m.
 Three peaks are clearly present at 1.3, 1.7, and 2.2~$\mu$m.
 These peaks, and the broad absorptions in between due to molecular absorption bands from TiO, H$_2$O, and CO, are also visible in the NIR spectra presented by \citetalias{Karambelkar2025ApJ...993..109K} and taken in 2024 (see their Figure 3).
 Then, at $\lambda>2.5\ \mu$m, the SED is nearly flat in the MIR, which could be due to thermal emission from dust surrounding the progenitor system of \obj.
-For reference, in Fig.~\ref{fig:Spherex} we plot together a NIR/MIR spectrum of a M7e III star (HD 108849, a known AGB\footnote{\url{https://simbad.u-strasbg.fr/simbad/sim-basic?Ident=bk+vir}}) from the Atlas by \cite{Rayner2009ApJS..185..289R}, which perfectly matches the SED from SPHEREx.
+For reference, in Fig.~\ref{fig:Spherex} we plot an NIR+MIR spectrum of a M7e III star (HD 108849, a known AGB\footnote{\url{https://simbad.u-strasbg.fr/simbad/sim-basic?Ident=bk+vir}}) from the Atlas by \cite{Rayner2009ApJS..185..289R}, which perfectly matches the SED from SPHEREx.
 A modelling of the SED is presented in Sect. \ref{discussion}.
-Finally, we performed spectro-photometry on the SED to derive approximate NIR and MIR magnitudes (in $z$, $J$, $H$, $K$, WISE $W1$ and $W2$ bands) of \obj\ 3-4 months before the $g$-band maximum.
-The infrared colours are larger, hence redder, than during the outburst (for instance, $J-K=1.36\pm0.05$ mag vs. $0.61\pm0.03$ mag at $+22$ d).
+Finally, we performed spectro-photometry on the SED to derive approximate NIR and MIR magnitudes (in $z$, $J$, $H$, $K$, WISE $W1$ and $W2$ bands) of \obj\ 3--4 months before the $g$-band maximum.
+The infrared colours are larger (thus redder) than during the outburst (i.e. $J-K=1.36\pm0.05$ mag vs. $0.61\pm0.03$ mag at $+22$ d).